nelsonchanhk/HEMCOUNT/README.md

 3. Shortcut to HEMCOUNT will be available on desktop after installation

 ### Method 2:
-1. Download and run standalone executable HEMCOUNT.exe
+1. Download and run standalone the executable HEMCOUNT.exe

 You may be __**warned of installation from unknown publisher**__ (particularly with Method 2) during the installation process or at first execution by antivirus software or windows security.
 Some antiviruss software may even __**quarantine**__ the program that will need to be released.
 This is a __**known issue**__ for small scale software developers.